Sean Combs sexual misconduct allegations: Industry and company responses

 On November 24, 2023, Macy's announced that they were pulling all Sean John clothing from their department and online stores, effectively ending their partnership with Combs.
 Four days later, Combs stepped down as chairman of Revolt TV.
-Tsuri, Nuudii System, Fulaba, and House of Takura all ended their affiliations with Combs's e-commerce business, Empower Global.
+Tsuri, Nuudii System, Fulaba, and House of Takura all ended their affiliations with Combs' e-commerce business, Empower Global.

 Hulu cancelled production for a planned reality series that centered on Combs and his family.
 A spokesperson for Hulu's parent company, The Walt Disney Company, said that "the show was in the nascent stages and is not currently in production".
-On December 23, 2023, the Recording Academy decided to "re-evaluate" Combs's invitation to the 66th Annual Grammy Awards on February 4, 2024.
+On December 23, 2023, the Recording Academy decided to "re-evaluate" Combs' invitation to the 66th Annual Grammy Awards on February 4, 2024.
 He was nominated for Best Progressive R&B Album for The Love Album: Off the Grid, but did not attend the ceremony.

 During a live performance in November 2023, pop singer Kesha changed the opening lyric of her 2009 single "TiK ToK" from "wake up in the morning feeling like P. Diddy" to "wake up in the morning feeling like just me".
 At a Coachella performance with Reneé Rapp in April 2024, Kesha changed the lyric to "wake up in the morning like fuck P. Diddy".
 She has also stated in interviews that she plans to permanently perform the Coachella version of the lyrics, and has encouraged fans to learn this version of the song to sing along at concerts.

 By April 2024, Combs' radio airplay and streaming figures decreased by 88% and 51.8% respectively.
-In May 2024, Australian radio personality Stav Davidson and Sussan Ley, deputy leader of the Australian Opposition, called for a boycott or permanent ban of Combs's music from streaming services and radio.
+In May 2024, Australian radio personality Stav Davidson and Sussan Ley, deputy leader of the Australian Opposition, called for a boycott or permanent ban of Combs' music from streaming services and radio.
 Fitness brand Peloton Interactive removed Combs' music from its fitness classes and playlists, after initially announcing that it would "pause" the usage of his music.

-On June 7, 2024, Howard University announced that it was revoking Combs's honorary doctorate.
+On June 7, 2024, Howard University announced that it was revoking Combs' honorary doctorate.
 They also returned his $1 million donation and terminated his pledge agreement.
-Nine days later, New York City Mayor Eric Adams announced the rescinding of Combs's key to the city, which he had been awarded in September 2023.
+Nine days later, New York City Mayor Eric Adams announced the rescinding of Combs' key to the city, which he had been awarded in September 2023.
 On June 28, 2024, the offices of Miami-Dade County district attorney Katherine Fernandez Rundle revoked Diddy Day, a city-wide holiday in Miami Beach, Florida inaugurated in his honor on October 13, 2016.

 As of late 2024, a few radio stations, like Boston's Jam'n 94.5 (owned by iHeartMedia) and California's 93.5 KDAY (owned by Meruelo Group), had pulled off Diddy's music, while others, such as syndicated iHeartMedia, would allow each station to decide.